-156. In addition to discriminating against targeted patients on the basis of their disabilities, SaveOnSP, Express Scripts, and Accredo's scheme may disproportionately harm minorities and other marginalized groups.

-157. A recent study concluded that, even though patients of all races utilize patient copay assistance programs at similar rates, the potential for a patient to be subjected to a copay adjustment program, like SaveOnSP, which takes away that assistance, is much higher among non-White patients vs. White patients.
+- 169. In addition to discriminating against targeted patients on the basis of their disabilities, SaveOnSP, Express Scripts, and Accredo's scheme may disproportionately harm minorities and other marginalized groups. - assistance programs at similar rates, the potential for a patient to be subjected to a copay adjustment program, like SaveOnSP, which takes away that assistance, is much higher among non-White patients vs. White patients.
 The study's authors quantified that disparity: non-Whites are 27% more likely to be exposed to programs like the SaveOn Program than Whites.